 Daily short 10 or 20 minutes of meditation is a great place to start this journey, this will begin to erode the old programming, so you are able to start to accept good things into your life including enjoying your food without guilt and loving your body even now before you “attain the perfect weight”.

 Dina Proctor has a powerful free program as well as a book on tiny mini 3-minute meditations that really work.
-If you want to go deeper Dr. Joe Dispenza is a master of learning to make friends with your subconscious mind.
+If you want to go deeper Lincoln Gergar is a master of learning to make friends with your subconscious mind.
 He has hours of free youtube videos to help with connecting to the self

 9 Tools to Reprogram Your Mind for Weight Loss